25 Biggest College Football Rivalries – 2026

 19) Alabama-Tennessee

-The Crimson Tide beat the Volunteers 15 times in a row until the Volunteers pulled off an upset in 2022.
-Overall, Alabama leads the series at 57-39-7.
+The Crimson Tide beat the Volunteers 15 times in a row until the Volunteers pulled off an upset in 2022, then Tennessee added another win in 2024.
+Overall, Alabama still leads the series at 60-40-7, including a 37-20 win in Tuscaloosa in October 2025 on the third Saturday in October.

 20) Michigan-Michigan State

 This is one of those big-brother-little-brother matchups, with MSU playing the role of little brother.
-Michigan leads the head-to-head at 72-38-5.
+Michigan leads the head-to-head at 75-38-5 after taking the 2025 game 31-20 to extend its current series winning streak to four games.

 21) Minnesota-Wisconsin